-Specifically, we are evaluating the outcomes and impacts of the Newton Fund – a seven-year investment by the UK Government as part of its strategy to carve out a higher-profile role within the global Science, Research, Technology, and Innovation landscape.
+Specifically, we evaluated the outcomes and impacts of the Newton Fund – a seven-year investment by the UK Government as part of its strategy to carve out a higher-profile role within the global Science, Research, Technology, and Innovation landscape.

 The Newton Fund was managed by the UK Department for Science, Innovation and Technology (DSIT).

-We are conducting this evaluation in consortium with RAND Europe, Athena Infonomics, Plan Eval and the Institute of Development Studies (IDS).
+We conducted this evaluation in consortium with RAND Europe, Athena Infonomics, Plan Eval and the Institute of Development Studies (IDS).

 About the Newton Fund